TekWizely/python-charmd/README.md

 ## Quick start

-**⚠️ Important:** Before running any `charmd` command, ensure that PyCharm's Python Debug Server is already running and listening on the configured host and port (default: localhost:5678).
+**⚠️ Important:** Before running any `charmd` command, ensure that:
+ - PyCharm's Python Debug Server is running and listening on the configured host and port (default: localhost:5678)
+ - You set breakpoints in your code where you want to pause execution

 See [PyCharm's Debug Documentation](https://www.jetbrains.com/help/pycharm/debugging-code.html) for more information.